pradheepke/sdc-advanced-lane-finding-p4/README.md

 ## Tracking
  - I implemented a tracker to reduce spurious lane detections (implemented as `class LaneTracker`).
 I keep a moving buffer for each lane.
 Based on the buffer history, I keep mean and standard deviation of the lane coefficients, and reject any lane curve that is too far from the mean (mean +/- 2 * sigma).
 When we don't have much data or sigma is 0, I use a fraction of the mean as the guide.
 And if there are too many rejections, then I clear my counters and start again.
  - Without tracking, the performance was pretty good but there were a few snippets of videos where there were spurious lane detections.
-With tracking, that is significantly improved
+With tracking, that is significantly improved.
  - The final project video is [linked here](./project_video_output_tracking_compr.mp4).
  - This is a [video before tracking](./project_video_output_no_tracking.mp4)